 Percent of femoral shaft fractures (defined as intramedullary rod, external fixation or ORIF) stabilized within 24 hours of admission:

-Does the orthopaedic service participate actively with the overall trauma PIPS program and the multidisciplinary trauma peer review committee?
+Does the orthopaedic service actively participate in the overall trauma PIPS program and the multidisciplinary trauma peer review committee?
 (Yes/No)

 Does the orthopaedic trauma liaison attend a minimum of 50% of the multidisciplinary trauma peer review meetings?
 (Yes/No)